-Almost all Army jobs have potential for danger, if only because of the job?s location.
+Almost all Army jobs have the potential for danger, if only because of the job’s location.
 The Army serves in trouble spots all over the world, and any soldier can be posted in a dangerous location.

 To make dangerous Army jobs safer, the Army has eliminated certain dangerous jobs, and some dangerous jobs, such as reconnaissance, are now performed by drones or robots.

 And of course, there are some jobs that stare at us with stardom & excitement like Army Green Berets, Apache helicopter pilots, and Army Rangers.
 But how about a few that don’t get much attention?
 But there are plenty of dangerous job choices left for Army recruits who want to test themselves.
 Here are a few that you may not hear much about:

 One of the most dangerous Army jobs throughout history has been the artillery observer (also called forward observer? or ?spotter?).
 Artillery observers work close to enemy lines, staying hidden while observing enemy troop movement.
 They call in artillery fire and suggest movement for friendly infantry units.